orieasterly/portfolio/README.md

     - Conducted root cause analysis to identify the underlying factors contributing to variances, enabling targeted corrective actions.

   - **Continuous Monitoring:**
-    - Implemented a system for ongoing monitoring of COGS variances, ensuring timely intervention and adjustments in response to changing production conditions or market dynamics.
+    - By implementing a system for ongoing monitoring of COGS variances, it is possible to identify the root causes of the variances and take corrective action to prevent them from occurring in the future.

 </details>

 <details>
   <summary><strong>Tools Used:</strong></summary>

-  - Excel or similar spreadsheet software for data analysis.
+  - Excel BI tools for data analysis and data visualization.
-  - Data visualization tools as needed (e.g., Tableau, Power BI).

 </details>